 In my experience, I find no lack in appreciation among business owners and marketers regarding the importance of landing pages — at least in theory.
 Yet, there are some who tend to marginalize the necessity to test landing pages versus the traffic sources themselves.
 Maybe it’s because so many landing pages look similar (at least to the casual viewer).
-Nevertheless, I consider that the greatest opportunity for increased marketing performance is right here where the visitor makes a decision.
+Nevertheless, I consider that the greatest opportunity for increased marketing performance is right where the visitor makes a decision: landing pages.

 Make no mistake about it.
 Some people consider that testing colors and images and the right headlines may only yield small gains in production, relative to the work involved.
 And sometimes that’s true enough.
 On the other hand, sometimes significant improvement can result from a better headline, all by itself.

-And I doubt there’s many who would argue that better copywriting is not worth the effort; yet that’s a fundamental part of landing page testing.
+And I doubt there are many who would argue that better copywriting is not worth the effort; yet that’s a fundamental part of landing page testing.